gaehlerm/SoftwareEngineering/README.md

 ## How humans think

 As we have discussed, good code is easy to understand.
 But what makes code easy or hard to understand?
 A computer understands everything.
 He doesn’t care, as long as the syntax is correct.
 And if there is a bug, the computer just executes it.
 But we don’t care about the computer.
-This book is about humans.
+This book is written for humans.
 We have to ask ourselves: when does a human understand something?
 Or what do humans struggle with?

 Humans are fundamentally different than computers.
 We can do incredible things, yet at the same time we have severe weaknesses.
 The evolution adapted us to our environment.
 We were made to life in the forest, hunt animals and socialize with our clan.
 We needed good eyes to see our prey, good imagination to get an understanding of the terrain and the direction of the wind and we had to know our hunting party.
 These things require a lot of intuition and approximate thinking.
 These are things computers or robots struggle with.
 Though they improve thanks to the emergence of artificial intelligence.

 Something humans are not good at is very obvious.
 Math.
 We are bad at math.
 It’s so simple and logical.
 Yet it took me 12 years of school to calculate a differential.
 And I was comparably good!
 Humans are not made to think logically.
-The computer has no problem executing the following line of code, but I doubt any reader would be able to tell me the result.
+The computer has no problem executing the following line of code, but I doubt any reader would be able to tell me the result within five minutes.

 ```py
 (lambda f, n: f(f, n))(lambda f, n: [(not n % 3 and "fizz" or "") + (not n % 5 and "buzz" or "") or n] + f(f, n+1) if n <= 100 else [], 1)